tsmith4014/dadjoke_app/dadjoke_app/README.md

 1.  **Install the Extension:** Open the **Extensions** view in VSCode (you can use the shortcut `Ctrl+Shift+X` or `Cmd+Shift+X`).
 In the search bar, type `Gemini` and look for the extension published by `Google`.
 Click the **Install** button.
 2.  **Sign In:** After installation, you will need to sign in to your Google account.
 A prompt may appear automatically, or you can open the Gemini chat view from the activity bar on the left and click the "Sign In" button.
 You will need a personal Google account to use the Gemini agent.
 3.  **Start Chatting:** Once you are signed in, you can start interacting with Gemini.
 For this lesson, we will be using the agent capabilities, which allow Gemini to perform actions on your behalf.
+Note you may need to click "preview" in the chat bar to enable the agent capabilities.

 ### 2. Using the Agent Preview